VladimirAlexiev/soml/owl2soml/README.md

 In addition to TODOs sprinkled above, `owl2soml` (or the Ontotext Platform) has other limitations (thus ideas for improvement) that are described below.
 If one of these limitations is especially important for you, please send feedback.
-In some cases we've referenced the issue number in our internal issue tracker.
+In some cases we've referenced the issue number in our internal issue tracker, so you can enquire about the status of that particular issue.

-- Takes metadata only from the first ("root") owl:Ontology
-- Uses only labels/descriptions in "en" (including en-US, en-GB, etc) or without language tag
-- owl:AnnotationProperty and owl:DatatypeProperty are treated the same
-- Doesn't support multiple inheritance (only the first superclass is used).
-Enquire about the status of issue PLATFORM-360
-- Doesn't support multiple prop ranges (the first one is used).
-Enquire about the status of issue PLATFORM-1493
-- Doesn't handle owl:import.
-Instead, provide multiple ontologies on input
-- rdf:langString and rdfs:Literal are mapped to xsd:string
-- Some ontologies (eg SKOS) expect that a subProperty inherits domain & range from its ancestors transitively (e.g. all 10 subprops of skos:semanticRelation do not define their own domain & range but inherit it).
-Such inheritance is defined in OWL 2 Web Ontology Language Profiles, Table 9 The Semantics of Schema Vocabulary (rules https://www.w3.org/TR/owl2-profiles/#scm-dom2, https://www.w3.org/TR/owl2-profiles/#scm-rng2); though not by RDFS semantics (https://www.w3.org/TR/rdf11-mt/#rdfs-entailment).
-Enquire about the status of issue PLATFORM-1500
-- [`vocab_prefix, vocab_iri`](#vocabprefix-vocabiri) describes how the tool seeks to find a default `vocab_prefix`.
+- [`vocab_prefix, vocab_iri`](#vocab_prefix-vocab_iri) describes how the tool seeks to find a default `vocab_prefix`.
   It's usually convenient to have one for better GraphQL names, but if you have many ontologies and none of them is "dominant", you may not care for a `vocab_prefix`.
   The platform has default values (see [Special Prefixes](http://platform.ontotext.com/soml/preamble.html#special-prefixes)) as shown below, so they are optional in SOML.